Phase 1 - Planning: Creating goals and expectations between the employee and manager for the current year.

 The competencies are still important to managing your employees, because they support how the goal was accomplished.
 You will likely still use them in coaching your staff toward improved performance.
 In doing so, you may find The Behavioral Anchors to be a useful resource.

 Yes!
-Our KEYS class, ‘Communicating Goals and Expectations,’ provides detailed support on how to set goals.
+Our BPM classes provide detailed support on how to set goals.
 This program is offered twice a year based on the timing of the performance cycle (sign-up on blu).
 There is a online course (sign-up on blu) titled "UC Setting Expectations and Individual Performance Goals."
-Additionally, Talent + Organizational Performance (TOP) offers training for work teams upon request.
+Additionally, Staff Learning and Development offers training for work teams upon request.
 Check out our Training resources for more information.

 It’s still part of the process.
 When you discuss goals with your staff at the beginning of the cycle, it will be particularly important to include a discussion of success measures - i.e., how you will both know that the goal has been met.
 As part of that conversation, together you should identify needed knowledge, skills, or abilities that will enable the employee to achieve the goal.
 The discussion may result in an agreed upon Individual Development Plan, which you can complete as you have in the past (though it is no longer linked to the PPR form).

 Alternatively, for some employees you may want to include a professional development goal as one of the 3-5 annual goals you establish at the beginning of the PPR cycle.

 You would review their performance for that period of time that you supervised them.
 The goals will be those you established for the employee during her/his onboarding process.

 Goals can be either transaction based (e.g., produce 8 widgets each week) or strategic (e.g., redesign the production process so that the team can increase widget production by 10%)